On reconstruction from imaginary part for radiation solutions in two dimensions: Main results

-\begin{theorem} Let $v\in L^\infty(\RR^2), \ supp \ v \subset \RR^2\setminus\overline{\cal{U}}$, where $\cal{U}$ is as in (\ref{eq:1.1}), and property (\ref{eq:2.4}) hold for fixed $\kappa > 0$.
-Let $\Gamma$ be a curve as in (\ref{eq:2.2}), where $\kappa$ is not a Dirichlet eigenvalue for $\cal{D}$, and $\overline{\cal{D}} = \cal{D} \ \cup$ $\Gamma$ $\subset \cal{U}$.
-Then $v$ is uniquely determined by Im$(R_v^+(x,y,\kappa))$ on $\Lambda \times \Lambda$, where $\Lambda$ is an arbitrary non-empty open interval of $\Gamma$. \end{theorem} In Theorems 4 and 5, we do not assume that $v$ is real-valued, but we assume that (\ref{eq:2.4}) formulated in Subsection 3.4 holds. \\ Theorems 4 and 5 can be proved in a similar way to Theorems 3 and 5 in \cite{NV}, respectively.
+Theorems 4 and 5 can be proved in a similar way to Theorems 3 and 5 in \cite{NV}, respectively.
 These proofs use Theorems 1,2, and 3 in place of their three-dimensional prototypes in \cite{NV}, some known results on two-dimensional direct scattering in place of similar results on three-dimensional direct scattering used in \cite{NV}, and also the two-dimensional global uniqueness result on recovering from the scattering amplitude $A$ in (\ref{eq:3.14}) at fixed $\kappa$ (see Corollary 5.1 in \cite{AB} in addition to results of \cite{NR}, \cite{GN}).
 These proofs follow from these indications in a straightforward way.